lethonomia/GraylogBackup/Graylog Backup and Resore Policy.md

 The requirements described are the default and may be overridden by more detailed requirements for specific components.

 ### Platform Component Specifics

 #### AWS OpenSearch Service

-Snapshots in Amazon OpenSearch Service are backups of a cluster's indexes and state.
-These must be confifgured for every cluster. *State* includes cluster settings, node information, index settings, and shard allocation.
+Snapshots in Amazon OpenSearch Service are backups of a cluster's indexes and state.   *State* includes cluster settings, node information, index settings, and shard allocation.

-OpenSearch Service snapshots come in the following forms:

 ##### Automated Snapshots